 The meat is spiced with Cajun seasoning (obviously) as well as tomatoes and onions.
 But the potatoes are really what make this special – they are sliced thin, sprinkled with more seasoning and then broiled until tender on the inside and crisp on the outside.
 Mmmm, can you tell they’re my favorite part?

 When you arrange these crispy, spiced potatoes on a plate, top them with the tomato-meat mixture and a dollop of spiced yogurt topping, I guarantee your family will go “oooh” when you present this to them.
-And then, who knows – you might be making it for 10 years, too.
+And then, who knows – you might be making it for years to come, too.

 - 1 lb. ground beef (ground turkey works great, too)